-Streamlined Energy & Carbon Reporting (SECR) is a new industry legislation that will be introduced in April 2019.
-The scheme will change the requirements for energy and carbon emissions reporting, putting more responsibility on organisations to choose how they measure and report their emissions.
+Streamlined Energy & Carbon Reporting (SECR) is a new industry legislation that was introduced in April 2019, replacing the Carbon Reduction Commitment (CRC) scheme.
+The scheme changes the requirements for energy and carbon emissions reporting, putting more responsibility on organisations to choose how they measure and report their emissions.

 Who needs to comply?

-Over 11,900 UK organisations will need to comply with SECR regulations, many of which will be large unquoted companies that haven’t previously reported on energy and carbon.
+Over 11,900 UK organisations need to comply with SECR regulations, many of which are large unquoted companies that haven’t previously reported on energy and carbon.

-Large UK incorporated companies will be required to comply with SECR if they have two of the three qualifying conditions; at least 250 employees, an annual turnover greater than £36m and an annual balance sheet total over £18m.
+Large UK incorporated companies are required to comply with SECR if they have two of the three qualifying conditions; at least 250 employees, an annual turnover greater than £36m and an annual balance sheet total over £18m.

 Companies are exempt if they are: